The teacher suggests that your child needs to be reading “just right books” at home, but what does that mean? What is a just right book?

 Parent Tip: Read these books to your child and let them follow along and develop listening stamina and comprehension.
 Use this book to have your child orally tell the story using the pictures.
 Ask your child lots of questions to show they understand.
 Click here for ideas on good questions to ask your reader.

-Create a balance between all three types to help your young reader.
+Create a balance with Just Right Books to help your young reader.

 Creating a nice balance between all three types of books when a teacher sets up a reading program in the classroom is the goal.
 Think about your own home reading shelves. they are most likely filled with a variety of reading materials.
 Parents can give their child this variety at home as well.